 - Pressing fresh lemon juice too far in advance

-- Placing bitters next to the stove or in direct sunlight
+- Placing bitters next to the hob or in direct sunlight

 - Storing opened tonic or soft drinks for too long without checking